Air Plant Care: How To Care For Air Plants, Aeriums and Tillandsia Mounts

 Air Plant Life Cycle

-Did you know that air plants flower once in their life?
+Did you know that air plants only flower once in their life?
 Depending on the species, these blossoms last from a few days to a few months, and can be a whole variety of beautiful bright colors, like pink, red and purple.
 Flowering is the peak of the air plant life cycle, but also marks the beginning of the plant’s old age - after it flowers, the plant will eventually die.

 How to Care For Air Plants in Aeriums and Terrariums